September 9, 2025

 Separates business and personal finances

 Mixing personal and business spending creates confusion.
 Tracking expenses, claiming deductions, and keeping accurate records becomes harder.
-This makes bookkeeping more time-consuming and increases the risk of errors while filing taxes.
+This makes bookkeeping more time-consuming and increases the risk of errors while filing business taxes.

 Using a business credit card helps you keep your finances clean.
-You can track only business-related purchases in one place and avoid sorting through personal transactions later.
+You can track business-related purchases in one place and avoid sorting through personal transactions later.
 This makes it easier to prepare financial reports, stay organized, and file taxes with confidence.

 Situations where a business credit card adds operational value

 Operational value is the return you get from running your business more efficiently.
 This includes fewer delays, tighter controls, and smoother workflows.
-A business credit card supports this by helping you manage expenses in real-time, reduce manual work, and improve how your team spends.
+A business credit card supports this by helping you manage expenses in real time, reduce manual work, and improve how your team spends.

 Managing recurring payments and subscriptions